lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

 # Sovereign Unified Identity for Workloads

 This document describes the complete end-to-end architecture flow for generating a SPIRE Agent Sovereign Unified SVID with TPM attestation and geolocation claims.
 The flow spans multiple components using different transport mechanisms and data formats.
+The workload SVID has the full certificate chain and claims, including the TPM attestation and geolocation claims, from the SPIRE Agent Sovereign Unified SVID.

 ## Interface Classification